SellaRafaeli/classypie/README.md

   > reviews and ratings (publicly viewable/'addable')
 2. Search page for listings
-3. Sign-Up page for sellers (email me when new listing of certain criteria)
+3. Sign-Up page for sellers (email me when new listing of certain criteria) 3.5 send email to sellers that have signed up for a keyword/area 3.6 send email to buyers whenever something happens for me 3.7 send email to Sella whenever anything happens.
 4. Front-End design.

 Todo someday: